 Our students go forward from Penn ready to perceive, interpret, and respond to the present world as they find it while drawing on the significant knowledge and skills they have acquired through their critical engagement with the cultures of ancient Greece and Rome.

-For help with selecting courses, to discuss declaring a major or minor, or to learn more about pursuing graduate studies in Classical Studies and related fields, please email the undergraduate chair, Prof. James Ker, or come to the daily drop-in office hours (fall 2018: MTWRF 12-1) in 263 Cohen Hall.
+For help with selecting courses, to discuss declaring a major or minor, or to learn more about pursuing graduate studies in Classical Studies and related fields, please email the undergraduate chair, Prof. James Ker, or come to the daily drop-in office hours (MTWRF 12-1) in 263 Cohen Hall.